s-t-e-v/phpforum/README.md

 ![](https://geps.dev/progress/0)

 - [ ] 10.
 Forum creation page
 - [ ] 11.
-List of all forum on home page (with the more dropdown button)
+List of all forum on home page (with the more dropdown button - don't display current forum)
 - [ ] 12.
 Forum deletion
 - [ ] 13.
 User profil
 - [ ] 14.
 User profil management